All Episodes

 The opportunity here is profound.

-The opportunity to stand up for the traditions and institutions that have defined and made this country great, the same traditions and institutions that previous Republicans have have uh campaigned on maintaining and have ridden to huge victories.
+The opportunity to stand up for the traditions and institutions that have defined and made this country great, the same traditions and institutions that previous Republicans have campaigned on maintaining and have ridden to huge victories.

 And they don't see that.

-They obviously they don't see it.
+Obviously, they don't see it.

-Maybe some well, I'm talking about the Republicans who are, in our view, on the wrong side of the legislation.
+Maybe some, well, I'm talking about the Republicans who are, in our view, on the wrong side of the legislation.

 Let me find it.